Changing the way arts and cultural organisations are run and led

 Programmes

-The challenges and pressures facing arts and cultural organisations are immense.
-It has never been harder to ensure organisations meet their artistic ambitions while remaining solvent, sustainable and accessible.
-We believe that by changing the way they are run and led, organisations can become more relevant, representative and resilient.
+The challenges and pressures facing arts and cultural organisations can feel overwhelming.
+It has never been harder to achieve artistic ambition while remaining solvent, sustainable and accessible.

 2. Better Governance – working with trustees and senior leaders to develop more relevant and future-facing governance structures and decision-making practices